microsoft/FhirBlaze/README.md

 * Azure Blob Storage static web
 * [and more...](https://docs.microsoft.com/en-us/aspnet/core/blazor/host-and-deploy/webassembly?view=aspnetcore-5.0)

+### Next Steps
+[Fork this repo](https://github.com/microsoft/fhirblaze/fork) to modify or add your own functionality.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a